My Two Cents. (Probably Worth a Little More).

 Deal with deferred maintenance

-That cracked caulking around the tub.
+That cracked caulking aroud the tub.
 The garage door that's been sticking since 2019.
 The exterior trim that needs paint.
 These are small things individually, but collectively they communicate that the home hasn't been well looked after — even if it absolutely has been.

-With my construction background, I can walk through a property and tell you exactly what buyers are likely to flag and what's worth addressing before you list.
+With my civil construction background, I can walk through a property and tell you exactly what buyers are likely to flag and what's worth addressing before you list.
 Some things are worth fixing.
 Some aren't.
 Knowing the difference saves you time and money.

 Decide what you're keeping